Stem Cells: Types, Functions, Uses & Issues

 What Diseases Can Be Treated with Stem Cells?

-They are currently being studied and applied in a number of situations- including leukemia, lymphoma, spinal cord injury, Parkinson’s disease and others.
+They are at present under research and use in a variety of conditions- leukemia, lymphoma, spinal cord injury, Parkinson’s and others.

 What Are the Risks Associated with Stem Cell Therapies?